perak/kitchen-site/files/getting_started.md

 ### Windows
-I paused work on version for Windows.
-You can download some old version <a href="/install/install_win.zip" target="_blank">here.</a>
+I paused work on version for Windows until Meteor releases official version for Windows.

-Current version is 0.9.17
+Current version is 0.9.20
 =========================

 Click <a href="{{pathFor 'version_history'}}">here</a> to see version history.